eclipse-kura/kura/docs/gateway-configuration/data-service-configuration.md

 - **disconnect.quiesce-timeout**: allows the delivery of in-flight messages to be completed before disconnecting from the broker when a disconnection from the broker is being forced.

-- **store.db.service.pid**: The Kura Service PID of the database instance to be used.
+- **store.db.service.pid**: The Kura Service PID of the persistent store instance to be used.
 The PID of the default instance is org.eclipse.kura.db.H2DbService.
+The target service must implement `org.eclipse.kura.message.store.provider.MessageStoreProvider`.

 - **store.housekeeper-interval**: defines the interval in seconds used to run the Data Store housekeeper task.